hcharbonnier/mangatranslation/README.md

 CPU Only, no cuda, no opencv, no machine learning

 ## Warning
-In order to get acceptable result, your manga/comic raw quality has to be perfect!!
+* In order to get acceptable result, your manga/comic raw quality has to be perfect!!
+* Google translate work well when translated from chinese(manhua), but not so well from Japanese(Manga)

 ## Translation examples